Aldhanekaa/GoogleBardObsidian/README.md

 # 💬 Google Bard Obsidian

 Bard assistant by Google to help you study and taking notes, and memorise materials easier!

-Explore new possibilities of learning with Integration of Google Bard in your Obsidian App!
-It's totally free unlike ChatGPT!
-It also can show images from your question!
+Thus plugin is totally free unlike ChatGPT, and it can also shows images, and you are able to copy the responses to be moved into your notes!

 ## Obtaining Authentication